 - Signed Waiver of Liability

-*Spring 2017 Graduating UC Berkeley Students: If you are a UC Berkeley student who is currently scheduled to graduate at the end of Spring 2017, you must apply as a visiting student.
+*Spring 2018 Graduating UC Berkeley Students: If you are a UC Berkeley student who is currently scheduled to graduate at the end of Spring 2018, you must apply as a visiting student.
 According to University policy, you will no longer be considered a UC Berkeley student for the Summer term once you have graduated.
-Please do not attempt to apply as a "Continuing UC Berkeley student", as this will have negative implications on access to your UC Berkeley accounts.
+Please do not attempt to apply as a UC Berkeley student, as this will have negative implications on access to your UC Berkeley accounts.
 As a visiting student, you will be charged visiting student tuition and be ineligible for any UC Berkeley Financial Aid.

-If you would like to be considered a UC Berkeley student for Summer 2017, please talk to your college advisor about switching from the 2017 Spring degree list to the 2017 Summer degree list PRIOR to continuing with this application.
+If you would like to be considered a UC Berkeley student for Summer 2018, please talk to your college advisor about switching your expected graduation date from Spring 2018 to Summer PRIOR to continuing with this application.
 If you are eligible for aid, please also speak to Financial Aid about the financial implications of this decision.

 If a program becomes full, a waitlist of all eligible applicants will be created in the order in which applications are received.
 Berkeley Study Abroad reserves sole discretion to manage program waitlists.
 If placed on a waitlist, you will be notified via email and must reply with your intention for one of the following:

-- Switch to another open program – It is your responsibility to assure that you meet all eligibility requirements for the program that you would like to switch into.
+• Switch to another open program – It is your responsibility to assure that you meet all eligibility requirements for the program that you would like to switch into.
 Once you have confirmed this, complete an Alternative Options Form which will be provided to you by program staff.
-If you decide to switch into an open program, you will forfeit your spot on the waitlist.
+If you decide to switch to an open program, you will forfeit your spot on the waitlist.

 Admission and Confirmation